Marriott World Trade Center: Memorials and legacy

 The Ladder 118 firetruck was recovered from Ground Zero within days of the attack, and their tools were recovered two months later.
 A photo of the firetruck, crossing the Brooklyn Bridge to get to the World Trade Center after the second plane crash, became an iconic image of 9/11.
 It was taken by Aaron McLamb from his 10th-floor workplace in Brooklyn, who brought the photo to the firehouse a week later.
 It was then published on the front page of the New York Daily News for October 15, 2001.
-Pete Davidson loosely based the 2020 film he starred in, The King of Staten Island, on his father's service on 9/11 as part of the crew of that firetruck.
+Pete Davidson starred in the 2020 film, The King of Staten Island, loosely based on his father's service on 9/11 as part of the crew of that firetruck.

 The hotel, and those who survived the 9/11 attacks within it, were featured in the documentary film Hotel Ground Zero, which premiered on September 11, 2009, on the History Channel.
 Some survivors only found out after watching the documentary that others they had met during the attacks were still alive.
 The survivors have reunited near or at the hotel site multiple times.
 As of 2011, there was a "Marriott Hotel 9/11 memorial group" that helped survivors get in contact with each other.
 In 2013, there was charity run in the area to honor Ruben Correa, a firefighter who died as a part of the group on the 21st floor.